The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Abstract

-In this paper, we examine the nature of spectral features in \snia\ spectra using W7 model spectra, and show that \SitAbs\ and many other features are largely emission dominated instead of absorption dominated.
-We show that apparent absorption features (like \SitAbs) are frequently just coincidental troughs between two (or more) uncorrelated emission features.
-The pEW measured between such emission peaks is then only little related to true strength of the presumed absorption feature.
-It shows how the concepts of ``absorption troughs'' and ``continuum'' can be misleading and should be used with care.
-Furthermore, using the same model spectra, we demonstrate for different times post explosion \emph{how} spectral features overlap each other and how together they compose the total spectrum.
-This overlap distorts individual line profiles and affects measured absorption velocities.

-With an explosion model atmosphere that is tuned to match specific observations, the method presented in this paper can in principle be used to quantify all these effects and improve the interpretation and informative value of observed \snia\ spectra.
+Spectra of Type Ia Supernovae (\snia) show both continuum-like and absorption-like line features.
+The pseudo equivalent width (pEW) and Doppler shift of absorption-line-like features, such as \SitAbs, \Cat\ HK 3750\AA, and the \Cat\ IR-triplet 8150\AA\, quantities that are often associated with the optical depth and the velocity of a shell of interacting material, are important tools for interpreting and classifying the \snia\ spectra.
+In this paper, we examine the nature of spectral features in \snia\ spectra using W7 model spectra and a technique that we call ``knock-out'' spectra.
+We show that the P-Cyg profiles of \SitAbs\ and many other features are largely emission dominated, rather than absorption dominated, and that the concepts of ``absorption line'' and ``continuum'' are therefore not adequate to describe the nature of spectral features in \sneia\@.
+Apparent absorption features, like \SitAbs, are frequently just coincidental troughs between two (or more) uncorrelated emission features.
+In this situation, the pEW measured between these emission peaks is little related to the true strength of the presumed absorption feature.
+Furthermore, using the same knock-out technique, we demonstrate how spectral features overlap each other at different times after the explosion.
+This overlap distorts individual line profiles and affects measured absorption-line velocities.
+With synthetic \snia\ ejecta stratifications that are tuned to match specific observations, the method presented in this paper can in principle be used to quantify the effects of specific line opacities on measured line velocity, line strength, and line blending, and improve the interpretation and informative value of observed \snia\ spectra.